ibuildingsnl/workshop-bootstrap-jquery/README.md

 There is no such thing as `$brand-secondary` in Bootstrap, but it makes sense to name the color that way.

+Note that our menu still has rounded borders, while the one in the design doesn't.
+Don't worry about this, we'll fix this later.

 ## exercise 4: icons and semantic tags

 Replace the text "Home" in the menu with an icon.
 Choose the one you think is most intuitive.